ugr-sail/sinergym/docs/source/pages/introduction.rst

    simulation starts by Sinergym, this definition depends on action and observation space/variables defined.
    If the components to be controlled are directly supported by Sinergym, the IDF model will be modified accordingly to be controlled, otherwise the user will have to modify the IDF file manually.
+   In short, Sinergym automates the whole process of model adaptation so that the user only has to define what he wants for his environment.
 -  **Stable Baseline 3 Integration**.
 Some functionalities like callbacks have been customized by our team in order to test easily these environments with deep reinforcement learning algorithms.